This Seafood Boil recipe includes fresh shellfish, sausage, and veggies all cooked in a seasoned broth. Have it on the table in 35 minutes!

 - Old Bay seasoning – A delicious blend of herbs and spices that was created especially for seasoning seafood.

-Seafood Boil Recipe FAQ
+Seafood Boil Recipes FAQ

 For our seafood boil recipe, you’ll be cooking up shrimp, lobster tails, and clams along with smoked sausage and veggies.
-Other popular choices for boiled seafood are crawfish, mussels and crab.
+Other popular choices for boiled seafood are crawfish, mussels, and crab.

-Many would agree that melted butter and hot sauce are all that you need to enjoy an authentic seafood boil recipe.
+Many would agree that melted butter and hot sauce are all that you need to enjoy authentic seafood boil recipes.
 That said, coleslaw is a popular side dish — it can chill in the fridge while you work on the main feast, and the fresh flavors add balance to your plate.

 Cornbread and plenty of sweet tea are favorites at Southern boils, but you can easily add your favorite green veggie and call it a day!